 Feng Shui adepts believe that there are deep and real messages about ourselves hidden inside our piles of stuff.
 We must ask ourselves why we feel like we need to own and hold on to so many things.
 In order to make changes happen in your life, you must provide an environment that invites change.
 You must clear out the old in order to make room for the new.

 A few weeks ago I was packing away 13 years worth of files, books and resource binders.
 I am taking a year-long leave of absence from my job with the federal government to start my own consulting firm in organizational development.
 Packing is not a job that I enjoy but I must say that going through your stuff and purging what is not useful or relevant anymore has a therapeutic effect.
 There is often an emotional undertone to choosing what to keep or toss.
+It is a lesson in letting go of what no longer serves you.

 In the end, it took nine two cubic feet boxes to pack all my office stuff!
 As I looked at the pile of boxes I started fretting.
 Where am I going to put all this stuff at home?
 I will be sharing an "office space" with my two computer-dependant teenage daughters and my self proclaimed "geek" of a husband.
 I'm lucky to get half an hour of computer time a day.
 There are only two computers, two work surfaces and three chairs in our work room and guess what, I am usually the odd person out.
 There is no storage space either.
 Our shelves are overflowing with books (we are all avid readers in the family) and craft supplies.

+The challenge of finding space for this new home-based business venture was the subject of many animated discussions between my husband and I. We would need to shift things around and re-think the set-up in the basement where we store all the stuff that, to be honest, we don't use very much but still can't bear to give away.
 On the weekend we finally rolled up our sleeves and tackled the job.
 We enlisted the help of our daughters who reluctantly looked through the shelves upon shelves of dusty unused toys to determine which ones we could give away.
 It was at times a painful experience for them.
 I was surprised to see how attached my 17 year old was to her vast collection of Barbies, Polly Pockets and plush toys.
 "They are good souvenirs of my childhood" she said.

 In the end, we packed up two van loads of "stuff" for a charity garage sale and the Salvation Army.
 I may have been the only one in the family feeling this way, but I felt such a sense of relief and satisfaction when my husband drove away with the heaps of bags and boxes of unwanted things.
 Since then, when I go down to the basement, I am thrilled to look at the clean uncluttered space.
 It feels like a fresh new beginning.